Skip to main content

 Grandmother laughing with granddaughter and daughter on sofa

-Many mental illnesses first present in childhood, adolescence, or young adulthood, yet mental illnesses are likely the late behavioral manifestations of changes that began years earlier.
-These early alterations may influence the course of brain and behavioral development and establish the trajectories of mental illnesses.
-To better understand these trajectories, we need to develop a comprehensive picture of typical and atypical brain and behavioral development across the lifespan.
-At the same time, novel biomarkers and behavioral indicators hold promise for identifying who is at risk at the earliest possible point, when development or aging is going off course, or which preventive and treatment interventions will produce the best outcomes for which individuals.
+Many mental illnesses present in childhood, adolescence, and young and late adulthood, yet mental illnesses are likely the late behavioral manifestations of changes that began years earlier.
+These early alterations may influence the course of brain and behavioral development and aging and establish the trajectories of mental illnesses.
+To better understand these trajectories, we need to develop a comprehensive picture of typical and atypical brain and behavioral development and maturation across the lifespan.
+At the same time, novel biomarkers and behavioral indicators hold promise for identifying who is at risk at the earliest possible point, signaling when development or aging is going off course, and producing the best individual outcomes for preventive and treatment interventions.
 We also need to understand the factors contributing to risk of, resilience to, and protection from development of mental illness.

 Multi-level approaches will be critical in clarifying the complex relationships between biological and behavioral processes, social determinants of health, and environmental influences.
-At the level of individual factors, examining biological and behavioral processes across the lifespan will transform our understanding of the neurodevelopmental origins and progression of mental illnesses.
-Research to identify the earliest markers or signs that distinguish typical from atypical brain and/or functional development will be instrumental in predicting illness trajectories and outcomes decades later.
-NIMH encourages deep phenotyping and integrative approaches to correlate developmental patterns across multiple levels of investigation (e.g., molecules, cells, circuits, networks, behavior).
+At the level of individual factors, examining biological and behavioral processes across the lifespan will transform our understanding of the origins and progression of mental illnesses.
+Research to identify the earliest markers or signs that distinguish typical from atypical brain and/or functional development and maturation will be instrumental in predicting illness trajectories and outcomes later in life.
+NIMH encourages deep characterization across multiple levels of investigation (e.g., molecules, cells, circuits, networks, behavior) and integrative approaches to correlate their developmental patterns.

-At the level of contextual factors, examining how theses social determinants and environmental factors impact risk and resilience to mental illnesses, burden of disease, access to care, and mental health outcomes will advance our understanding of mental health disparities.
-NIMH encourages community-engaged approaches to help elucidate the mechanisms by which social determinants of health and environmental factors impact mental health and ensure that the identification and interpretation of findings reflect the diverse priorities and experiences of populations participating in research.
+At the level of contextual factors, examining how social determinants and environmental factors impact risk and resilience to mental illnesses, burden of disease, access to care, and mental health outcomes will advance our understanding of mental health disparities.
+NIMH encourages community-engaged approaches to help identify the mechanisms by which social determinants of health and environmental factors impact mental health and ensure that the identification and interpretation of findings reflect the priorities and experiences of diverse populations participating in and impacted by research.

 The following Objectives further define this Goal: